 Written parental permission is requested, at the time of the child’s admission to the provision, to the seeking of any necessary emergency medical advice or treatment in the future.

-Please see our Privacy Notice for Pupils and their Parents for information on how we use and store information.
+Please see our Privacy Notice for Parents for information on how we use and store information.

 Links with External Agencies